History of the Meals-to-You Initiative

 Meals-to-You Pilot Evaluation (2019-23)

 "On March 13, 2020 the E.B.
-Ellington School community experienced perhaps one of the most consequential episodes that many of us have ever endured in our lives.
-The COVID-19 pandemic unnerved us in ways that we have never been challenged before.
-Prior to the pandemic, many of our working families struggled to provide those basic necessities that some of us take for granted.
-Ensuring that a hot meal is available to their children each day, or making certain that the electricity remains on, is one of those things that parents grapple with daily.
-Knowing that their child has access to a hot meal two-to-three times per day allows the mind of several parents to rest easy.
-However, with the onset of COVID-19 the reality became even more bleak.
-As schools shut down and life as we know it was altered in unimaginable ways, the Emergency Meals-to-You Program was truly a godsend.
-Ensuring that our children and others in the community who needed food were able to get it during the coronavirus epidemic.
-This [was] truly a challenging time for so many people across this country, but certainly here in our backyard.
-But it was reassuring to see our government offset this challenge by making sure that no one in this country went hungry during these unprecedented times.
-I'm certainly grateful, and I know that I speak for my community regarding the goodness and grace that has, and continues, to be shown to each of us.
+Ellington School community experienced perhaps one of the most consequential episodes that many of us have ever endured in our lives, the COVID-19 pandemic.
+Prior to the pandemic, many of our working families struggled to provide those basic necessities some of us take for granted.
+Ensuring a hot meal is available to their children each day, or making certain the electricity remains on, is one of those things parents grapple with daily.
+The onset of COVID-19 shifted the everyday reality for many parents.
+As schools shut down and life as we know it was altered in unimaginable ways, the Emergency Meals-to-You Program was a true godsend.
+This program ensured our children and others in the community who needed food were able to get it during the coronavirus epidemic.
+This was truly a challenging time for so many people across this country, but certainly here in our backyard.
+It was reassuring to see our government offset this challenge by making sure no one in this country went hungry during these unprecedented times.
+I'm certainly grateful, and I know I speak for my community regarding the goodness and grace that has, and continues, to be shown to each of us.